 Canada has long been idealized as a safe landing place for immigrants around the world to aspire to live in — thanks largely in part to a universal healthcare system that’s become the envy of the world.
 It’s a system that implies fairness, access, and equality.
 But if you look closely, you’ll see the cracks — and those who are falling through them.

-In Canada’s seemingly fair and equitable healthcare system, Black women are 43% more likely to die from breast cancer than white women, yet seldom studied in breast cancer research.
+In Canada’s seemingly fair and equitable healthcare system, Black women are 43 per cent more likely to die from breast cancer than white women, yet seldom studied in breast cancer research.
 The research that does exist sounds the alarm around the strong possibility that they’re being underscreened, despite the more serious outcomes.
 A Black woman’s reproductive health faces vulnerability as well — according to the Canadian Women’s Health Network, they’re three times more likely to have fibroids than other races, more likely to have endometriosis, and still less likely to be diagnosed for it, or screened for cervical cancer.

 Black women have a desire to be seen